 [Editor note to SIAE: please provide a figure without arrow; the explanations are provided in text

-EXAMPLE 3:
+EXAMPLE 3: Adding tail sites

-This example will demonstrate how we can conserve BW while adding additional tail sites to an existing hub.
+This example will demonstrate how it is possible to conserve BW while adding additional tail sites to an existing hub.

-Figure 3-7 shows a symmetrical network with a broadband connection between the POP and the HUB utilizing both polarizations and in each hop, a different channel of 28MHz in a symmetrical paired-allocation.f 28MHz (7MHz channels 1-4).
+Figure 3-7 shows a symmetrical network with a broadband connection between the POP and the HUB utilizing both polarizations and in each hop, a different channel of 28MHz in a symmetrical paired-allocation.
+The 28MHz channel includes the 7MHz channels 1-4.
 In this example tail sites are geographically located in a way which is suitable for frequency reuse in the second hop.